Indiana DUI Implied Consent

 Knowing this, why would anyone refuse a DUI chemical test?
 Often, people believe that if you refuse, you are helping your case by not giving the state any additional evidence against you.
 However, if you do refuse, the police officer will often request a warrant for a blood draw, so they will get the evidence anyway.
 Then, because you refused, your license will be suspended for at least one year and the fact that you did refuse can now be entered as evidence against you.
 In other words, it is usually not helpful to refuse.
 In any event, an experienced attorney will be able to look for errors in these tests and possibly challenge their reliability later on, if necessary.

 If you have been arrested for DUI or OVWI and have questions about the DUI implied consent laws, your driver’s license or need representation in a DUI criminal case, Chambers Law Office can help.
-Julie Chambers is a former deputy prosecutor in Marion County, giving her a unique perspective in defending her clients.
-Contact Chambers Law Office today to discuss your case!<
+Our DUI lawyers Julie Chambers and Katie Kawiecki are both former deputy prosecutors, giving them a unique perspective in defending their clients.
+Contact Chambers Law Office to discuss your case!
+Call 317-450-2971 to speak with a DUI lawyer about your case.